 Raymond Siemens is Canada Research Chair in Humanities Computing and Distinguished Professor in the Faculty of Humanities at the University of Victoria.
-Director of the Digital Humanities Summer Institute and founding editor of the electronic scholarly journal Early Modern Literary Studies, he is also author of a number of studies focusing on areas where literary studies and computational methods intersect, is editor of several Renaissance texts, and is co-editor of several book collections on humanities computing topics.
+He is the founder of the electronic scholarly journal Early Modern Literary Studies.

 David Moorman is a Senior Policy Advisor with the Social Sciences and Humanities Research Council of Canada.
 His responsibilities include developing policies and support programs for research infrastructure.
 Dr. Moorman holds a PhD in History from the University of Ottawa.